rishikanthc/markopolis/README.md

 - **Simple Deployment:** Extremely easy to deploy, configure, and use.
 - **REST API Interface:** Provides a REST API to interact with different Markdown elements in your notes.
 - **Customizable UI:** Supports "bring your own user interface" by using Markopolis as a backend.
-- **Obsidian Markdown Flavor:** Stays close to the Obsidian Markdown flavor and supports backlinks, todos, and LaTeX equations.
+- **Obsidian Markdown Flavor:** Stays close to the Obsidian Markdown flavor and supports backlinks, todos, callouts, mermaid diagrams and LaTeX equations.
 - **Instant Rendering:** Uses a single command to push Markdown notes to the server and instantly renders them as simple webpages.
 - **Full Text Search:** Implements full text search.
 - **Dark and Light Modes:** Supports both dark and light modes.